|

 the lower jaw, see Lightweight

-chapter.
+prototypes chapter.
 Even more than 4 -5 mm width can be gained in children

 by removable expanders, with no need of splitting the palatal